caseyanderson/creative-tech-4-comm-ed/session4.md

 ### Simple Enclosures

-A demonstration of a few ways to desig simple enclosures to enhance the finish of your prototype
+A demonstration of a few ways to design simple enclosures to enhance the finish of your prototype

 ---